bsau3130/PowerShell-Universals/Dashboards/Upload-Dashboard/README.md

 4. You also need to allow access to the upload folder in PowerShell Universal Admin under Platform -> Published Folders in my example the path is D:\Upload

 ## showpage.ps1
-1. You need to change the folder path in the variables at the top of the page $folder1 - $folder4 change D:\Upload\Folder1 to the correct path for your folders that you want to show in the dashboard.
-You can also change the name of the variables if you want that.
+1. Here you need to change the folderpath to the correct folderpath at the correct varibles.
 2. Here you can set the name of the card, change 'Folder 1' to whatever you want to name the card.
 3. You need to change "EXAMPLE" in this "https://EXAMPLE/Folder1/$1Doc" to yours.